-All companies in the Positive Change portfolio contribute to the U.N.
-Sustainable Development Goals (SDGs).
-We take a rigorous approach to SDG mapping, identifying the SDGs that companies contribute to through the delivery of their products and services, at the target level (the SDGs have 169 underlying targets).
+All companies in the Positive Change portfolio contribute to the UN SDGs.
+We take a rigorous approach to SDG mapping, identifying the SDGs that companies contribute to through the delivery of their products and services, at the target level (they have 169 underlying targets).
 This ensures that companies are genuinely addressing the changes needed to deliver the goals, rather than merely aligning with one of our four themes at a superficial level.

 We do not consider alignment to the Goals through business practises as this is not the reason companies are held within the portfolio.
 For robustness and consistency we undertake the SDG mapping independently of company reporting.
-The linkage between each company's impact and the SDGs is shown in the Positive Chains, and at aggregate level across the whole portfolio in the Portfolio Snapshots, as both detailed earlier.
+The link between each company's impact and the SDGs is shown in the Positive Chains, and at aggregate level across the whole portfolio in the Portfolio Snapshots, as detailed earlier.